federgraph/fleetrace-help-en/doc/doc-fria-quick-start.md

 ## Einleitung

-If you want to use the FleetRace Internet Application (FRIA) on your website you have to provide the data.
+If you want to use the Fleetrace Internet Application (FRIA) on your website you have to provide the data.
 This article is a primer on how to create the xml or txt data.
 Talking about FRIA we mean FRIA05.xap, also referred to in the context of this article as the Silverlight client.